An = Anum: Modern research and publication

-While fragments of An = Anum had already been published in the first half of the twentieth century, a transcription of the most complete known copy, presently in the collection of the Yale University, has only been compiled by Richard L. Litke in 1958, and remained unpublished for a long time.
-In 1976 permission to use Litke's translation was granted to Dietz-Otto Edzard, who was the editor of Reallexikon der Assyriologie und Vorderasiatischen Archäologie at the time.
+The first modern publication of fragments of An = Anum occurred in 1866 and 1870 in volumes II and III of Henry Rawlinson's Cuneiform Inscriptions of Western Asia, though the transcription contained many errors, and are considered too outdated to use.
+Fragments continued to be published in the first half of the twentieth century, but a transcription of the most complete copy, presently in the collection of the Yale University, has only been compiled by Richard L. Litke in 1958, and remained unpublished for a long time.
+In 1976 permission to use Litke's translation was granted to Dietz Otto Edzard, who was the editor of Reallexikon der Assyriologie und Vorderasiatischen Archäologie at the time.
 Many entries in subsequently compiled volumes of this encyclopedia rely on it.
 Litke's reconstruction was later published as a book in 1998 in the series Texts from Yale Babylonian Collection.

 While a second edition of An = Anum was being prepared by Wilfred G. Lambert for a time, according to William W. Hallo only three first tablets were finished by 1998.
-Subsequently Lambert also compiled his edition of tablet V. His version remained unpublished as of 2017.

-Early restorations sometimes confused fragments of An = Anum and An = Anu ša amēli, but the latter list is now considered to be a distinct work of Mesopotamian scholarship and differs from An = Anum due to having three columns, with the third providing an explanation of the first two.
+Subsequently Lambert also compiled his edition of tablet V. Lambert died in 2011 without ever publishing his edition, but Andrew R. George inherited his notes, and subsequently cataloged them with Junko Taniguchi.
+However, due to their age Lambert's commentaries on the tablets were partially outdated and thus no longer suitable for publication without alterations.
+Preparations of a new edition partially relying on them started in 2018, culminating in publication of an annotated An = Anum by Ryan D. Winters, with George and Manfred Krebernik as editors, in 2023.
+In addition to Lambert's research, it also utilized additional materials provided by Miguel Civil, Anmar Fadhil, Enrique Jiménez, Zsombor Földi, Tonio Mitto and Jeremiah Peterson.